5 Best Ultralight Backpacks of 2023 (Complete Buyer’s Guide)

 On more substantial packs, the pack’s structure is found mainly in the back panel and frame.
 You can pack the pack haphazardly without compromising how it carries too much.
 On ultralight packs, the structure comes from how you arrange the items in the pack itself.
 This requires a fair amount of skill and some experimentation, but it can be very effective when done right.

-Hyperlite junction loaded with random things
+Hyperlite Junction loaded with random things

 Hiking into Honeycomb Canyon in the Honeycomb Proposed Wilderness Area in Oregon.
 The big back pocket was great for stuffing random stuff on the Hyperlite Junction.